DevHead-LLC/RisingPunk/mobile/application-walkthrough/1-entry-points/entry-point-special-notes.md

 - `index.js` loads configuration and registers the app.
 - `app.json` provides the app's identity and display name.
 - `App.tsx` initializes all providers and sets up the main app structure.
-- Providers depend on the authentication state to determine what to render (login vs. main app).
+- Redux store depends on the authentication state to determine what to render (login vs. main app).
 - If any entry point fails, error boundaries or fallback UI are triggered.

 ## API Endpoints